16 Jan The best passports to hold in 2019

 - Be 18 years old and above

 - Have an intention to make the UK your main home

 - Be able to show that you have met the English language requirement as well as the Life in the UK requirement

 - Have lived in the UK for at least 5 years before the date of your application, and hold Indefinite Leave to Remain status or settled status for at least 12 months before you apply (unless you are the spouse/ civil partner of a British citizen)

 - Must not have spent more than 450 days outside the UK over the last 5 years (270 days in the last 3 years as a spouse), and no more than 90 days over the last 12 months

 Contact Our Immigration Team

-For expert advice regarding any aspect of the British passport application, please contact our immigration team on 0203 384 3075 or complete our enquiry form below.
+For expert advice regarding any aspect of the British passport application, please contact our immigration team on 0203 384 3075 or contact us here.